Lithium-ion battery: Cell voltage

-The average voltage of LCO (lithium cobalt oxide) chemistry is 3.6v if made with hard carbon cathode and 3.7v if made with graphite cathode.
+The average voltage of LCO (lithium cobalt oxide) chemistry is 3.6 V if made with hard carbon anode and 3.7 V if made with graphite anode.
 Comparatively, the latter has a flatter discharge voltage curve.

 Uses

+Beyond powering small electronics and vehicles, the installed capacity of lithium-ion grid battery storage in the US has grown steadily since the 2010s.
-Lithium-ion batteries are used in a multitude of applications, including consumer electronics, toys, power tools, and electric vehicles.

-More niche uses include backup power in telecommunications applications.
-Lithium-ion batteries are also frequently discussed as a potential option for grid energy storage, although as of 2020, they were not yet cost-competitive at scale.
+Lithium-ion batteries are used in a multitude of applications, including consumer electronics, toys, power tools, electric vehicles and backup power in telecommunications applications.
+Lithium-ion batteries are also used for grid energy storage.

 Some submarines have also been equipped with lithium-ion batteries.

 Performance

+On average, the price of lithium-ion batteries declined about 19% for each doubling of installed capacity—the technology's "learning rate".

 Because lithium-ion batteries can have a variety of positive and negative electrode materials, the energy density and voltage vary accordingly.

 The open-circuit voltage is higher than in aqueous batteries (such as lead–acid, nickel–metal hydride and nickel–cadmium).
 Internal resistance increases with both cycling and age, although this depends strongly on the voltage and temperature the batteries are stored at.
 Rising internal resistance causes the voltage at the terminals to drop under load, which reduces the maximum current draw.
 Eventually, increasing resistance will leave the battery in a state such that it can no longer support the normal discharge currents requested of it without unacceptable voltage drop or overheating.

 Batteries with a lithium iron phosphate positive and graphite negative electrodes have a nominal open-circuit voltage of 3.2 V and a typical charging voltage of 3.6 V. Lithium nickel manganese cobalt (NMC) oxide positives with graphite negatives have a 3.7 V nominal voltage with a 4.2 V maximum while charging.
 The charging procedure is performed at constant voltage with current-limiting circuitry (i.e., charging with constant current until a voltage of 4.2 V is reached in the cell and continuing with a constant voltage applied until the current drops close to zero).
 Typically, the charge is terminated at 3% of the initial charge current.
 In the past, lithium-ion batteries could not be fast-charged and needed at least two hours to fully charge.
 Current-generation cells can be fully charged in 45 minutes or less.
 In 2015 researchers demonstrated a small 600 mAh capacity battery charged to 68 percent capacity in two minutes and a 3,000 mAh battery charged to 48 percent capacity in five minutes.
 The latter battery has an energy density of 620 W·h/L. The device employed heteroatoms bonded to graphite molecules in the anode.